The International Trade Blog Shipping Solutions Software

 Although Shipping Solutions makes it easy for companies to file their Electronic Export Information (EEI) through AESDirect, some still prefer to let their freight forwarder file for them.
-Shipping Solutions includes two versions of the Shipper’s Letter of Instruction (SLI) that can be given to your freight forwarder so they can file through AES for you.
+Shipping Solutions includes a Shipper’s Letter of Instruction (SLI) that can be given to your freight forwarder so they can file through AES for you.

 SLI in NCBFAA Format

 This SLI is in the format recommended by the National Customs Brokers & Forwarders Association of America (NCBFAA).
 Click here to see a sample of completed SLI in NCBFAA format.
 The SLI in NCBFAA format includes everything your forwarder needs to file through AES for you.